SantiFQ/mini-centrifugue/README.md

 - 1st Stage of 3D model construction --> Try to assemble the rotor with our HDD.

 #### 14/06/2023
-- A 3D carry disk and a 3D Centrifuge's cover modeling and printing.
+- 3D carry disk and centrifuge's cover modeling and printing.

 #### 16/06/2023
-- Brake system
-- On/Off system
+- Debate about making a brakes system and putting an on/off button.
-- Final assembling
+- Design details and try to make the final assembling

 #### 21/06/2023
-- Final tryout
+- Final tryout and exposition

 ## Bitacle